huzeifah-m/PBI-Pro-License-Automated-Control/README.md

  <img width="505" alt="MicrosoftTeams-image (1)" src="https://user-images.githubusercontent.com/99490720/220887277-b32ff004-9934-40fa-b233-b75a9c179f53.png">

- I recommend building this flow from scratch to get a better understanding of the entire process.
+Once again I would highly recommend building this flow from scratch to get a better understanding of the entire process.
 However you can download the template here [https://github.com/huzeifah-m/PBI-Pro-License-Automated-Control/blob/main/AutomatedLicenseFlow_20230223104740.zip]()

 **Here are some additional links which may help:**